Ovi’s Crazy 8s

 Garth Brooks Teammates For Kids Foundation

-In 2017 Washington Capitals players Nicklas Backstrom, Jay Beagle, Andre Burakovsky, John Carlson, Philipp Grubauer, Braden Holtby, Brooks Orpik, T.J.
-Oshie, Alex Ovechkin and Tom Wilson, along with coach Barry Trotz, all pledged to participate in Top Shelf Teammates, the hockey division of the Teammates for Kids Foundation.
+During the 2017-18 season Washington Capitals players Nicklas Backstrom, Jay Beagle, Andre Burakovsky, John Carlson, Philipp Grubauer, Braden Holtby, Brooks Orpik, T.J.
+Oshie and Tom Wilson, along with coach Barry Trotz, all pledged to participate in Top Shelf Teammates, the hockey division of the Teammates for Kids Foundation.

 Top Shelf Teammates contributes financial resources to nonprofit organizations that benefit children's health, education and inner-city services.
 Players contribute a predetermined sum based on selected on-ice performance categories such as goals or team wins.
 Every dollar contributed by players is tripled through an affiliation with other donors.
 Because outside sources secured by the Foundation cover all operating expenses, 100% of donated money is distributed to children's charities.